coinevo/documents/docs/es/commands/README.md

 ### importaddress "address" ( "label" rescan p2sh )

-Adds a 34-character Qtum address or 66 hex character public key address that can be watched as if it were in your wallet but cannot be used to spend.
+Adds a 34-character Evo address or 66 hex character public key address that can be watched as if it were in your wallet but cannot be used to spend.
 The wallet will rescan after entering this command and should be backed up after adding addresses.
-Qtum-qt returns ìnullî and displays the ìWatch-onlyî balance, qtumd returns nothing.
+Evo-qt returns ìnullî and displays the ìWatch-onlyî balance, evod returns nothing.

 ```
 importaddress QaL29jcCZ39pWcA334dA4BN3peVhnc42D